grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 They climbed through the control room and up the interior ladders of the sail to the bridge.
 Owen was back in the lookout ring above them and greeted them when their heads shadowed the red light coming up from the open hatch, happy to have something to break the monotony of being on lookout.

 Overhead the clouds had blown off leaving a clear sky that was just beginning to brighten at the horizon.
-But the stars above still glowed, peppering the dark field in a way that suggested forces of chaos and random malevolence far beyond human knowing, but compressed into flat plane of simplicity for the easy comprehension and enjoyment of the pitiful mortals below.
+But the stars above still glowed, peppering the dark field in a way that suggested forces of chaos and random malevolence far beyond human knowing, but compressed into a flat plane of simplicity for the easy comprehension and enjoyment of the pitiful mortals below.

 "Wow," said Cassandra.